riselo/AngularCLI-.NETCoreWebApi/README.md

-## Creating an Angular 4 Cli Application with .NET Core Web Api and Webpack 2 + Hot Module Replacement
+## Creating an Angular 4 CLI Application with .NET Core Web Api and Webpack 2 + Hot Module Replacement

 ### Step 1 - Install Prerequisites
 Make sure you have installed the latest version of Node.js, Angular CLI, Webpack 2